 Other than tutoring, I spend every day practicing Yoga.
 I like to play piano in the evenings to relax, and I love to play for friends.
 I enjoy taking friends out for coffee to talk about life, and I especially like going on hikes and walks with friends.
 I've thoroughly explored the closest 12 miles of the Olentangy Trail by my road bike, and I will certainly resume bicycle explorations when Spring comes back!

-Appalachian State University - BS, Ecology, Evolution, and Environmental Biology
+Undergraduate Degree: Appalachian State University - Bachelor of Science, Ecology, Evolution, and Environmental Biology

 SAT Math: 800